Bin-Chen-Lab/covid_research/README.md

 ## Data
 - preclinical: a collection of drugs that are positive in vitro.
 - clinical: a collection of clinical trials for COVID-19.
 - omics: a collection of COVID transcriptomic profiles.
+A compiled expression matrix could be downloaded [here](https://chenlab-data-public.s3-us-west-2.amazonaws.com/COVID19/COVID_HUMANPROCESS_932.RData).
 ## Drug Repurposing
 - code (https://github.com/Bin-Chen-Lab/wars)
 - manuscript